numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 Furthermore, it allows unifying casting and ufuncs.

-Since the structure of ``ArrayMethod`` and ``BoundArrayMethod`` will be opaque, there are no large design implications aside from the choice of making them Python objects.
+Since the structure of ``ArrayMethod`` and ``BoundArrayMethod`` will be opaque and can be extended, there few long term design implications aside from the choice of making them Python objects.

 ``resolve_descriptors``